 - I like that!

-- before you were saved, you had the essential character of the world, the flesh, and the devil
+- before you were saved, you had the essential character of the devil

 - but after you were saved, you get the essential character of Jesus Christ